by K. Finch

 A compost pile doesn't need a lot of maintenance.
 Just continue adding your garden trimmings and kitchen waste to the pile.
 Occasionally mix in a little soil and manure to encourage decomposition.
 Keep the pile moist and if you remember, turn the pile about once a week to improve air circulation and aid the decomposition process.

 The compost is ready to put in your garden when it looks like dark soil and smells like earth.
 Just add to your garden and mix it in.
 If you want to add compost to your indoor plants, you need to sterilize it first.
-Layer it on some foil on an old baking sheet and put it in a 200 degree F oven for about half an hour.
+Layer it on some foil on top of an old baking sheet and put it in a 200 degree F oven for about half an hour.

 There isn't one best way to make compost.
 No matter what you do, organic matter will decompose.
 Find the style that works best for you and your garden and get composting!